Applications are accepted year-round.

 Community Innovation grant applications will be reviewed based on the following criteria:

-- Could the idea have transformative impact?
-We are looking for ideas with the greatest potential to make the region better for everyone.
-This could mean ideas that are big in scale or ideas that start small with the potential to grow and spread.
+- Could the proposal have transformative impact?
+We are looking for proposals with the greatest potential to make the region better for everyone.
+This could mean concepts that are big in scale or ideas that start small with the potential to grow and spread.
 We will favor ideas that will change systems to make the region more equitable in opportunities and outcomes, especially for Black people, Indigenous people, people of color and/or people from rural communities.

 - Is the plan strong?
 We will consider whether the plan is doable and whether it thoughtfully uses resources in a way that is likely to lead to success.
 We are looking for thoughtful consideration of how change can happen.
 Who is affected?
 Who has power?
 How will key stakeholders be engaged along the way?
 We will favor proposals that are truly inclusive and collaborative.